Elk vs. Mule Deer: What Are The Differences?

 Elk are much larger than mule deer.

 Regarding size, elk are significantly larger than mule deer.
 In fact, elk are the second-largest member of the deer family, only behind moose.
-On average, elk stand between 2.5 and 5 feet at the shoulder and weigh between 400 and 1,100 lbs.
+On average, elk stand between 2.5 and five feet at the shoulder and weigh between 400 and 1,100 lbs.
 They are extremely tall and have thick bodies when compared to other deer.
 The largest subspecies is the Roosevelt elk.

-Elk vs Mule Deer: Antlers
+Elk vs. Mule Deer: Antlers

 Elk vs Mule Deer